-PAWTUCKET, R.I. -- Junior Katie Nolan (Dorchester, Mass.) scored with 2:31 remaining in regulation time to give the visiting University of Southern Maine Huskies a 2-1 victory over the Johnson and Wales University Wildcats in New England Hockey Conference (NEHC) women's action Friday afternoon at Lynch Arena.
+PAWTUCKET, R.I. -- Senior goalie Whitney Padgett (Eden Prairie, Minn.) stopped 25 shots to backstop the visiting University of Southern Maine Huskies women's ice hockey team to a 2-1 victory over the Johnson and Wales University Wildcats in a New England Hockey Conference game Friday afternoon at Lynch Arena.

 The win lifts the Huskies' record to 3-4-0 overall and 3-2-0 in NEHC play.
 The Wildcats slipped to 3-2-1 overall and 2-1-0 with their first NEHC loss of the season.
 The game was the first of two this season between last year's NEHC quarterfinal round foes.
 USM and JWU will meet at the USM Ice Arena on December 6.